discord-net/Discord.Net/docs/guides/concepts/events.md

-Events in Discord.Net are consumed in a similar manner to the standard convention, with the exception that every event must be of the type `System.Threading.Tasks.Task` and instead of using `EventArgs`, the event's parameters are passed directly into the handler.
+Events in Discord.Net are consumed in a similar manner to the standard convention, with the exception that every event must be of the type
+@System.Threading.Tasks.Task and instead of using @System.EventArgs,
+the event's parameters are passed directly into the handler.

 This allows for events to be handled in an async context directly instead of relying on `async void`.